 - Delivery of Quality Services and driving quality enhancement

-- The National Disability Employment Strategy and its interaction with disability employment services
+- Employ My Ability and the Disability Employment Strategy – how is this working and what is its interaction with disability employment.

 - Working with large employers – how to make the relationship work longer term